Marietta Georgia neighborhood home radon testing

 Sub-membrane depressurization: a sealed vapor barrier covers the soil with active suction pulling radon from beneath the barrier.

 Both systems reduce radon by 90-99% and are typically installed in a single day.
-Use our mitigation cost estimator to get a more specific estimate for your Marietta home.
+Use our estimate your radon mitigation cost to get a more specific estimate for your Marietta home.

 Marietta Homeowners